mongodb/specifications/source/causal-consistency/causal-consistency.md

 ### Terms

-**Causal consistency**\
-A property that guarantees that an application can read its own writes and that a later read will never observe a version of the data that is older than an earlier read.
+Causal consistency : A property that guarantees that an application can read its own writes and that a later read will never observe a version of the data that is older than an earlier read.

-**ClientSession**\
-The driver object representing a client session and the operations that can be performed on it.
+ClientSession : The driver object representing a client session and the operations that can be performed on it.

-**Cluster time**\
-The current cluster time.
+Cluster time : The current cluster time.
 The server reports its view of the current cluster time in the `$clusterTime` field in responses from the server and the driver participates in distributing the current cluster time to all nodes (called "gossipping the cluster time") by sending the highest `$clusterTime` it has seen so far in messages it sends to mongos servers.
 The current cluster time is a logical time, but is digitally signed to prevent malicious clients from propagating invalid cluster times.
 Cluster time is only used in replica sets and sharded clusters.

-**Logical time**\
-A time-like quantity that can be used to determine the order in which events occurred.
+Logical time : A time-like quantity that can be used to determine the order in which events occurred.
 Logical time is represented as a BsonTimestamp.

-**MongoClient**\
-The root object of a driver's API.
+MongoClient : The root object of a driver's API.
 MAY be named differently in some drivers.

-**MongoCollection**\
-The driver object representing a collection and the operations that can be performed on it.
+MongoCollection : The driver object representing a collection and the operations that can be performed on it.
 MAY be named differently in some drivers.

-**MongoDatabase**\
-The driver object representing a database and the operations that can be performed on it.
+MongoDatabase : The driver object representing a database and the operations that can be performed on it.
 MAY be named differently in some drivers.

-**Operation time**\
-The logical time at which an operation occurred.
+Operation time : The logical time at which an operation occurred.
 The server reports the operation time in the response to all commands, including error responses.
 The operation time by definition is always less than or equal to the cluster time.
 Operation times are tracked on a per `ClientSession` basis, so the `operationTime` of each `ClientSession` corresponds to the time of the last operation performed in that particular `ClientSession`.

-**ServerSession**\
-The driver object representing a server session.
+ServerSession : The driver object representing a server session.

-**Session**\
-A session is an abstract concept that represents a set of sequential operations executed by an application that are related in some way.
+Session : A session is an abstract concept that represents a set of sequential operations executed by an application that are related in some way.
 This specification defines how sessions are used to implement causal consistency.

-**Unacknowledged writes**\
-Unacknowledged writes are write operations that are sent to the server without waiting for a reply acknowledging the write.
+Unacknowledged writes : Unacknowledged writes are write operations that are sent to the server without waiting for a reply acknowledging the write.
 See the "Unacknowledged Writes" section below for information on how unacknowledged writes interact with causal consistency.